Sopsy/HueControl/README.md

 #### Supported commands
 - `get-resource-links`
   - List resource links in the Hue Bridge
+- `get-lights`
+  - List lights in the Hue Bridge
 - `get-groups`
   - List groups (rooms) in the Hue Bridge
 - `get-rules`